BinaryAnalysisPlatform/bap/README.md

 # Learning

 We understand that BAP is huge and it is easy to get lost.
 We're working constantly on improving documentation ensuring that every single function in [BAP API][api-master] is thoroughly documented.
-But writing higher-level guidlines in the form of manuals or tutorials is much harder, especially given how different the goals of our fellow researchers and users.
-Therefore we employ a backward-chaining approach and prefer to answer real questions rather then prematurely trying to address all possible questions.
-We will be happy to see you in your [chat][gitter] that features searcheable, indexed by Google, archive.
+But writing higher-level guidelines in the form of manuals or tutorials is much harder, especially given how different the goals of our fellow researchers and users.
+Therefore we employ a backward-chaining approach and prefer to answer real questions rather than prematurely trying to address all possible questions.
+We will be happy to see you in your [chat][gitter] that features searchable, indexed by Google, archive.

 We are writing, occasionally, to our [blog][blog] and [wiki][wiki] and are encouraging everyone to contribute to both of them.
 You can also post your questions on [stackoverflow][so-ocaml] or discuss BAP on the [OCaml][discuss-bap] board.
 We also have a cute [discord][discord-bap] channel, which has much less traffic than our [gitter][gitter].